iobroker-community-adapters/ioBroker.ring/README.md

 The Ring adapter works with Ring devices like the Ring Video Doorbell and Ring Cam and shows if someone rings the doorbell or if motion is detected.
 The Ring Video Doorbell or Cam sends a videostream if a motion or doorbell ist detected.

-### SIP (before Version 3.x)
-You can use the SIP Information for a SIP Video Conference with your SIP client.
-The adapter will not provide all ring devices because the used API does not include all ring devices.

-You can use for example the Blink SIP client on [http://icanblink.com/](http://icanblink.com/).
-To get video working go into Blink's Preferences and under "Accounts", switch the tab to "Media" and deselect "Encrypt audio and video" under "RTP Options".
-Be careful the SIP information expire after a few seconds!
-Hopefully I will be able to support a video stream soon.
-Unfortunately [ring.com](https://ring.com) does not have an official API that support this feature.
-If you press the `livestream request` button you get new SIP Information for building up a SIP Video Call session.
-If you are using the [ring.com](https://ring.com) cloud you find under history a http link to your last motion / doorbell recorded video.

 ## Install & Configuration